kazeevn/Canecycle-of-Caerbannog/README.md

 Advanced Example
 ----------------
-You can easily use any advanced algorithm in Python for hyperparameters search.
+API alows easy usage any advanced algorithm for hyperparameters search for hyperparameters search.
 The following example is available in "scripts/param_search.py" and can be run as following:
 ```bash